 Search for articles published in popular magazines and journals from different times in history.

-Magazines by and for British imperial colonizers, settlers, missionaries, and travelers.
+Good for: Evidence of the activities and interests of British imperial colonizers, settlers, missionaries, and travelers.

 Collections of several types of primary sources curated around a topic or theme.